eduardlio/learn-js-through-web/readme.md

 Wow.

-We know that you, as a bee,
+We know that you, as a BEE,
 have worked your whole life